 Milestones and tasks created in the workflow can be changed in each project — add new or delete irrelevant ones.
 The project workflow will remain unchanged.

-To create a workflow, go to Projects → Project Workflows and click Create Workflow (if there are none).
-Or, click on three dots in the upper right corner and select the corresponding option.
+To create a workflow, go to Projects → Project Workflows and click Create → Workflow.

 When creating a workflow, there are five stages by default according to PMBOK process groups: Initiation, Planning, Execution, Monitoring & Control, Closure.
 You can redefine them (add, change, or delete unnecessary ones) according to your business processes for a particular type of projects of your company, for example: "Do", "In progress", "Done" (the simplest version in the life cycle of any project), or apply a product approach.

 To add a new stage, click on the "+" next to the name of any stage.
 Enter the name and click on the area outside the field or press Enter to save the changes.
 To edit the stage name, point to the stage name and click on the three-dot icon.
 Enter a new name in the field or delete the stage by clicking on the bin icon.
 The stages can be moved using the drag & drop.

 The stages will shape a Kanban board, where they will be displayed as columns and milestones — as checklists for each stage in the project cards.
 This will allow you to quickly evaluate the progress of the several projects.

 Milestone is a reference point or intermediate result and is used to facilitate monitoring of the progress of the project stage.